hyperledger/bevel/docs/source/operations/quorum_networkyaml.md

     #     MDAwMDAwMDAwIgogICAgICAgIH0sCiAgICAgICAgImY2MjkyNTQ1YWVjNTkyMDU4MzQ
     # geth account details
     # make sure that the account is unlocked prior to adding a new node
-    geth:
+    bootnode:
-      #name of the node
+      #name of the bootnode
       name: carrier
-      #ambassador url of the node
+      #ambassador url of the bootnode
       url: carrier.test.quorum.blockchaincloudpoc.com
-      #rpc port of the node
+      #rpc port of the bootnode
       rpcport: 15011
-      #id of the node.
+      #id of the bootnode
       nodeid: 1
 ```
 The fields under `config` are